Chapter One

 Turning back to the monitor, Randa stared at Joy’s lifeless body, slowly shaking her head in disbelief.

-She rarely regretted her fairly solitary existence, with Leah her only close girlfriend, her brother with his daughter and wonderful new wife her only family, but right about now she wished for four other big men as BFFs with the same deadly skills as her once-Marine Raider, SPECOPs brother.
+She rarely regretted her fairly solitary existence, with Leah her only close girlfriend, her brother with his daughter and wonderful new wife her only family, but right about now she wished for at least four other big men as BFFs with the same deadly skills as her once-Marine Raider, SPECOPs brother.

 One more glance at the monitor left her shocked and saddened to see the lifeless eyes of the woman who had trusted Randa to keep her and her child safe.